 No one likes patient bumps – we lose revenues and patient experience is not guaranteed to be good or great.
 However, we all have to deal with patient bumps from time to time.

-Here’s how we handled patient bumps / rescheduling 2150 appointments using a combination of twilio, Google Sheets and zapier.
+Here’s how you can handle patient bumps / rescheduling text message blasts using a combination of twilio, Google Sheets and zapier.
 Twilio lets you reach people via SMS in mass and Zapier allows you to automate tasks.
 Zapier is not HIPAA compliant and Twilio just started taking HIPAA workloads (only recently).

-We knew zapier was not HIPAA compliant so we could not send any PHI to Zapier.
+Zapier is not HIPAA compliant so you cannot send any PHI to Zapier.

-We knew that even though Twilio was taking HIPAA workloads, we could not quite send any PHI data over SMS anyway.
-So, we would have to send minimally identifying information via SMS while attaining the same goals.
+Even though Twilio is taking HIPAA workloads, you cannot quite send any PHI data over SMS anyway.
+So, you would have to send minimally identifying information via SMS while attaining the same goals.

 The entire process is this:

-- We add patient first name and phone number to our google sheet
+- Add patient first name and phone number to your google sheet

 - Zapier picks up this info and sends this data to Twilio.

 - Twilio sends SMS to patient